 Pocketsmith is a cloud based personal financial manager that brings a new level of functionality to people who are no longer content with products like Mint.com.
 The program imports your data from a variety of banks and other financial institutions, and allows you to project forward using powerful forecasting tools.
 Pocketsmith is continuously evolving and the team are doing an amazing job of making managing your money simple and easy.
 It’s the tool of choice for people migrating from BNZ Money Map or Xero Personal.
 Pocketsmith is run by founders James Wigglesworth and Jason Leong, and I covered the company in this post in 2013, but things have grown a lot since then, with an office and talented crews in Dunedin and Auckland.

-Define Instruments (formerly Texmate NZ) designs and manufactures a range of electronic devices that allow you to intelligently control your machines.
-These range from meters and displays through to mini-PLCs, and give you a cheap and simple way to control things like flow, weight and temperature.
+Define Instruments designs and manufactures a range of electronic devices that allow you to intelligently control your machines.
+It was founded and is led by Anthony and Anna Glucina.

 Director, substantial minority shareholder.